lbl59/WaterPaths-doc/docs/source/SystemComponents/Utility/Utility_submodules.rst

 Utility Module
 ==============

-The `Utility` module contains classes and functions related defining the utilities of the water system.
+The :code:`Utility` module contains classes and functions related defining the utilities of the water system.
 It is a submodule of the :doc:`SystemComponents <../SystemComponents_index>` module.

 API Reference
 -------------

-Below is the API reference for the `Utility` submodule.
-Documentation is automatically extracted from the header files.
+Below is the API reference for the :code:`Utility` submodule.

 Base Components
 ^^^^^^^^^^^^^^^